algorand/pyteal/docs/assets.rst

     # get the frozen status of Txn.accounts[0] (the sender) for asset 31566704
     # if the account is not opted into that asset, returns 0
     senderAssetFrozen = AssetHolding.frozen(Int(0), Int(31566704))
+    # get the frozen status of the sender by passing the sender's account address
+    senderAssetFrozenDirectRef = AssetHolding.frozen(Txn.Sender(), Int(31566704))
     program = Seq([
         senderAssetFrozen,
         senderAssetFrozen.value()